sriharshachilakapati/JGO-Flarum-Migration/Readme.md

   6. Configure the script.
 Rename the `settings.sample.php` to `settings.php` and edit it to set the user names and passwords of the databases.

+  7. Install the dependencies.
+This project depends on the s9e/TextFormatter library.

+         $ composer install

-  7. Run the migration script.
+  8. Run the migration script.
 This is a CLI based script, so run from a Terminal.

          $ php migrate.php

-  8. Enjoy your migration.
+  9. Enjoy your migration.
 If there is any error, please report it in the issues along with the dump file you are using.